SunsetFi/stationeers-api-mod/README.md

 HTTP mode is insecure, as malacious networks can intercept packets and find passwords and login tokens.
 Despite this, the origional built-in rcon server also runs in http mode, and has the same security problems.
-Running in http mode will not make you any less secure than the game already is.
+Running in http mode will not make you any less secure than the game already is, save for extending the attack surface to the additional commands enabled by this api.

-HTTP mode cannot be used with steam authentication, as steam refuses to authenticate unless the connection uses https.
+HTTP mode cannot be used with steam authentication, as steam sensibly refuses to authenticate unless the connection uses https.

 ## https